-Infinia Dog Food receives the Advisor’s top rating of 5 stars.
+Infinia Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Infinia Turkey and Sweet Potato dog food was chosen to represent the others in the line for this review.
+Infinia Turkey and Sweet Potato All Life Stages was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content